 I love my home.
 It is my happy place, quiet, full of light and blessed silence for most of the day.
 We are surrounded by green and wildlife and as I sit here typing with my two dogs at my feet, I feel good.
-These peaceful mornings are spend writing and reading.
+These peaceful mornings are spent writing and reading.
 My afternoons are occupied with cleaning and organizing.
 I am keeping only the best of what we own, while getting rid of the rest.
 Time to declutter my way to lightness.

 For example, yesterday morning after writing for a while, I dumped a drawer on my bed and went through it quickly.
 Choosing something to sort and streamline each day is part of my ongoing decluttering project.